Veiling for Catholic mass is more popular now than it was 10 years ago.

 Sometimes, having a prop in the form of someone by our side or something in our hands can help divert your hyperfocus on self.

-Your prop could be your Rosary, as mentioned above; your friend, a sibling, your husband, or even your baby!
+Your prop could be your Rosary, as mentioned above, or your friend, a sibling, a Missal, your husband, or even your baby!

 My prop when I first started veiling was my husband!

 Having him by my side most likely contributed to me being able to lose some of my self-consciousness and keep myself focused on God.

 THE QUESTIONS!
 OH, THE QUESTIONS!!

 This may occur on your first day of veiling or several days later, but you may inevitably be asked questions about your veil or your decision to veil.

 Do not bring any attention to yourself or to your veil.

 Do not talk about it either.

 Do, however, respond when you are asked about it